bparanj/crystal/electronics/components/resistor.md

 ### What is a Resistor?

-A resistor is a passive electrical component that limits or regulates the flow of electrical current in a circuit.
-It’s made of materials that resist the flow of electric current, thereby controlling the amount of current passing through.
+A resistor is a passive electrical component that limits or controls the flow of electrical current in a circuit.
+It’s made of materials that resist the flow of electric current, thereby controlling the amount of current passing through the circuit.

 ### Why is a Resistor Needed?